Planning for End of Life Decisions

-Burial in cemetery: Garden of the Pines offers burial for companion animals in their pet cemetery.
-Burial can be arranged for ashes as well if your pet has been previously cremated.
+Burial in a cemetery: Garden of the Pines offers burial for companion animals in their pet cemetery.
+A burial can be arranged for ashes as well if your pet has been previously cremated.

 Burial at home: Laws regarding the burial of pets at home vary among the different cities in Hampton Roads.
 It is your responsibility to research the laws in your community to determine if this is an option for your pet.

 Would you like to hold a ceremony for your pet?